 If your machine does not sew one stitch at a time, finish the stitching manually by ‘walking’ the stitching – turn the hand-wheel (top towards you) to make the final accurately placed stitches.

 If you have a sliding buttonhole foot, it will stop the sewing backwards.
-But you need to stop the sewing at the correct point yourself when sewing forwards.
+But, when sewing forwards, you need to stop the sewing at the correct point yourself.

 4. Sew a complete buttonhole, in the numbered sequence.

 Find out :